Unity Pro Feature Image

 It’s fully featured and, from a technical standpoint, can do anything that Unity Plus or Unity Pro can do and allows you to make good money from the games you make.

-Generally, the best time to consider upgrading to Unity Plus is when you have to, either because you’re making too much money from your games or because the amount of players you have means that Unity Plus’ extra features, such as increased cloud diagnostics, are now going to be important to your success.
+Unity Plus made sense as an upgrade when you were either making too much money from your games to keep using Unity Personal, or because the number of players you have meant that Unity Plus’ extra features, such as increased cloud diagnostics, were going to be important to your success.

 This is, in part, because Unity projects are tied to the tier of licence that they were created with, meaning that you can only open a project if you hold the same licence or higher.
 As a result it’s important to carefully consider when, if at all, is the right time for you to upgrade, as going too early could mean you have to maintain a certain licence level in order to access a particular project.